vamsi8106/Document-Chat/README.md

 # RAG-System-with-PDF-Integration

 This project implements a Retrieval-Augmented Generation (RAG) system with a conversational interface using Streamlit.
-Users can upload PDF documents, interact with their content through a chat interface, and maintain a history of the conversation.
+Users can upload PDF documents, interact with their content through a chat interface.

 ## Requirements